mistermicheels/learning-notes/architecture-design/Architecture-people.md

 -   Avoid having a library/service shared and maintained by multiple teams together
     -   High overhead from inter-team communication
     -   Less efficient alignment = higher potential that change by one team will break things for others
-    -   Alternative that could help: internal open source
+    -   Alternative that could help: **internal open source**
-        -   One team really owns the code
+        -   One team really owns the code (comparable to maintainers of a regular open source project)
-        -   Other teams can make changes, but those need to be reviewed by owning team
+        -   Other teams can create issues and submit pull requests, but those need to be reviewed by owning team
         -   Still quite some overhead, reviewing effort might be high, ...

 ## Resources